Departments

 Course Title Credit Hours Description

-CEE 538 / 561 Finite Element Applications for Geotechnical/Structural Engineering (3) Application of finite element method to typical problems in geotechnical engineering.
+CE 538 / 561 Finite Element Applications for Geotechnical/Structural Engineering (3) Application of finite element method to typical problems in geotechnical engineering.
 Confined and unconfined flow through porous media; two-dimensional stress and strain; two-dimensional elements; representation of nonlinear soil behavior with elastic and elastic-plastic models.
 Taught concurrently with 561.
 Application of finite element method to typical problems in structural engineering.
 Truss, beam and plate elements; two-dimensional stress and strain; two-dimensional elements; representation of nonlinear material behavior with elastic and elastic-plastic models.
 Taught concurrently with 538.
 Credit Restriction: Students may not receive credit for both 538 and 561.
 Recommended Background: Course work in soil behavior and matrix computation.

-CEE 551 Traffic and Engineering Characteristics (3) Characteristics of human, vehicle, and roadway in transportation system; microscopic and macroscopic traffic models; elements of transportation/highway safety.
+CE 551 Traffic and Engineering Characteristics (3) Characteristics of human, vehicle, and roadway in transportation system; microscopic and macroscopic traffic models; elements of transportation/highway safety.

-CEE 561 Climate and Environmental Informatics (3) Introduction to applied time series, spatial statistics, and geographical data sciences for climate and the environmental applications with an emphasis on extreme events, regional analysis, uncertainty characterization and risk management.
+ENVE 561 Climate and Environmental Informatics (3) Introduction to applied time series, spatial statistics, and geographical data sciences for climate and the environmental applications with an emphasis on extreme events, regional analysis, uncertainty characterization and risk management.
 Case studies and class projects focused on integration of disparate data and analysis techniques to solve problems in climate change impacts.

-CEE 562 Three Dimensional Climate Modeling (3) Theory and applied algorithms for three-dimensional climate modeling including conservation laws, prognostic and diagnostic relationships and climate model formulations. emphasis on numerical methods, coordinate systems, spatial and temporal discretizations, parameterization and model validation.
+ENVE 562 Three Dimensional Climate Modeling (3) Theory and applied algorithms for three-dimensional climate modeling including conservation laws, prognostic and diagnostic relationships and climate model formulations. emphasis on numerical methods, coordinate systems, spatial and temporal discretizations, parameterization and model validation.

-CEE 577 Air Pollution Climatology (3) Linkages between climate change and pollutant emissions, transport, transformation, and deposition.
+ENVE 577 Air Pollution Climatology (3) Linkages between climate change and pollutant emissions, transport, transformation, and deposition.
 Both the impact of air quality on climate and the impact of climate on air quality will be examined using general circulation and meteorological models.
 Regional-scale effects of land utilization, incident radiation, climate perturbations and air quality parameters such as ozone, particulate matter, and greenhouse gases will be investigated.

-CEE 595 Water Resources and Atmospheric Impacts of Climate Change (3) Problems and topics related to current developments in field.
+ENVE 595 Water Resources and Atmospheric Impacts of Climate Change (3) Problems and topics related to current developments in field.

-CEE 595 / 691 Special Topic: Impact Analysis of the Climate Extreme Events (3) Research outcomes.
+ENVE 595 / 691 Special Topic: Impact Analysis of the Climate Extreme Events (3) Research outcomes.
 Theory and practice of extreme events in climate change issues.
 The course will emphasize new development of climate studies.
 Students will learn critique extreme events articles and publications.
 The earth system models, GCMs, will be introduced and how to use its outputs to assess climate extreme effects.
 Global and regional climate modeling for impacts of extreme events based on IPCC CMIPS data availability and analysis of impacts of the climate extreme in large scale statistical and mathematical data analysis.
 The tools will be used such as empirical code, Data Mining, NCL, IDL, and Matlab.
 The Kraken and Newton machines are available for the data simulations and analyses.
 Hopefully students will have some accomplishment through this course, such as a draft for a conference and/or journal paper and useful findings.

-CEE 595 Software Development for Research & Practice (3) Graduate students in engineering often face a significant challenge to develop software at an advanced level to support their thesis research or to prepare for a career in using/developing/supporting software for engineering practice/research.
+CE 595 Software Development for Research & Practice (3) Graduate students in engineering often face a significant challenge to develop software at an advanced level to support their thesis research or to prepare for a career in using/developing/supporting software for engineering practice/research.
 This course provides a much-needed bridge from the typical undergraduate use of computing in engineering (e.g. spreadsheet macros, simple Matlab and Mathematica scripts) to current approaches for development of modern research and production-scale software.
 Engineering students completing this course are also prepared to study parallel programming, graphics/visualization, databases, algorithms, etc. which assume a working knowledge and experience with abstract programming concepts in C++ and Python.
 Students in this course acquire specific knowledge and skills with object-oriented techniques in C++ sufficient to design, implement and test moderate-size programs for engineering computations.
 Students develop knowledge of modern computer hardware, parallel processing and operating systems (Linux, Windows, OS X) at a level to understand the impact and interaction with engineering application software.
 Credit restriction: IGMCS credit is limited to CE595: Software Development for Research & Practice.
 Other CE595 courses are not eligible unless stated otherwise.

-CEE 651 Analysis Techniques for Transportation Systems I (3) Topics on mathematical, statistical, operations research, or computer science techniques that may be applied to modeling and analysis of transportation systems.
+CE 651 Analysis Techniques for Transportation Systems I (3) Topics on mathematical, statistical, operations research, or computer science techniques that may be applied to modeling and analysis of transportation systems.
 Registration Restriction(s): Minimum student level - graduate.
 Registration Permission: Consent of instructor.

-CEE 652 Analysis Techniques for Transportation Systems II (3) Advanced topics of application of mathematical, statistical and computer science techniques in modeling and analysis of transportation systems.
+CE 652 Analysis Techniques for Transportation Systems II (3) Advanced topics of application of mathematical, statistical and computer science techniques in modeling and analysis of transportation systems.
 (DE) Prerequisite(s): 651.
 Registration Restriction(s): Minimum student level - graduate.

-CEE 661 Nonlinear Finite Element Methods (3) Theory and practice of nonlinear finite element methods focused on solid mechanics applications.
+CE 661 Nonlinear Finite Element Methods (3) Theory and practice of nonlinear finite element methods focused on solid mechanics applications.
 Treatment of geometric nonlinear kinematics and inelastic material response.
 Development of linearized expressions for use in the Newton-Raphson algorithm.
 Programming of element and material subroutines.
 Cross-listed: (Same as: Mechanical Engineering 660 and Aerospace Engineering 660.)
 (DE) Prerequisite(s): CE 560 or equivalent; CE 538 or CE 561, or consent of instructor.

-CEE 672 Air Pollution Dispersion Modeling (3) Diffusion of air pollution in the atmosphere; application of USEPA computer models for atmospheric dispersion from industrial, area, mobile sources, and spills; evaluation and production of meteorological data and comparison of model predictions to ambient measurements; new source review and permitting requirements.
+ENVE 672 Air Pollution Dispersion Modeling (3) Diffusion of air pollution in the atmosphere; application of USEPA computer models for atmospheric dispersion from industrial, area, mobile sources, and spills; evaluation and production of meteorological data and comparison of model predictions to ambient measurements; new source review and permitting requirements.
 Models have been in parallel computation.
 (DE) Prerequisite(s): 574.

-CEE 691 Advanced Climate and Air Pollution Modeling (3) Selected advanced problems of current interest.
+ENVE 691 Advanced Climate and Air Pollution Modeling (3) Selected advanced problems of current interest.

 CHEM